-Colorado Gold Speedskating is pleased to host this event at World Arena Ice Hall, home of the only Olympic-size rink in Colorado.
-Directions to World Arena Ice Hall can be found on our home page.
+Colorado Gold Speedskating is pleased to host this event on the East Rink of Apex Ice Arena.
+Directions can be found on our home page.

 All competitors must register online.
-Race registration is handled through TeamSnap.
+Race registration is processed through TeamSnap.
 All Colorado Gold club skaters who have previously registered via TeamSnap for club practice sessions must also complete this competition registration.

 NOTE: ALL competitors MUST be US Speedskating members.
 More information below.